 In the storytelling exercises contained in the P2ILC, students articulate how they interpret concepts like research integrity or how occurrences of e.g. mistrust can influence their point of view.
-Using their own words and expressing both common and diverse views, they tell short stories e.g. about the importance of citation methods, difficult working conditions that lead to research guidelines being disregarded, or the use of a raised voice Nevertheless, they experienced a situation in which other incentives put research integrity at stake.
+Using their own words and expressing both common and diverse views, they tell short stories e.g. about the importance of citation methods, difficult working conditions that lead to research guidelines being disregarded, or the use of a raised voice as a symbol of discord in research cooperation.
+Learning with storytelling invites students to step away from their own feelings and subjective attitudes and to begin developing a common language by "thinking aloud" and exchanging different points of view.